-Class of Investment Existing or New Category 1 - Banks Unsecured: Accounts, deposits, certificates of deposit and senior unsecured bonds Existing with banks and building societies, other than multilateral development banks.
+Class of Investment

+Category 1 - Banks Unsecured: Accounts, deposits, certificates of deposit and senior unsecured bonds with banks and building societies, other than multilateral development banks.
 These investments are subject to the risk of credit loss via a bail-in should the regulator determine that the bank is failing or likely to fail.
-Unsecured investment with banks rated BBB or BBB- are restricted to overnight deposits at the Commissioner's current account bank Nat West plc.
-Category 2 - Banks Secured: Covered bonds, reverse repurchase agreements and other collateralised New arrangements with banks and building societies.
+Unsecured investment with banks rated BBB are restricted to overnight deposits at the Commissioner's current account bank Nat West plc.

+Category 2 - Banks Secured: Covered bonds, reverse repurchase agreements and other secured arrangements with banks and building societies.
 These investments are secured on the bank's assets, which limits the potential losses in the unlikely event of insolvency, and means that they are exempt from bail-in.
 Where there is no investment specific credit rating, but the collateral upon which the investment is secured has a credit rating, the highest of the collateral credit rating and the counterparty credit rating will be used to determine cash and time limits.
 The combined secured and unsecured investments in any one bank will not exceed the cash limit for secured investments.

-Category 3 - Government: Loans, bonds and bills issued or guaranteed by national governments, regional Previously and local authorities and multilateral development banks.
-These investments are not subject to bail-in, limited to other and there is an insignificant risk of insolvency.
-Investments with the UK Central Government may be local authorities made in unlimited amounts for up to 50 years.
-Category 4 - Registered Providers: Loans and bonds issued by, guaranteed by or secured on the assets of New Registered Providers of Social Housing, formerly known as Housing Associations.
+Category 3 - Government: Loans, bonds and bills issued or guaranteed by national governments, regional and local authorities and multilateral development banks.
+These investments are not subject to bail-in, and there is an insignificant risk of insolvency.
+Investments with the UK Central Government may be made in unlimited amounts for up to 50 years.

+Category 4 - Registered Providers: Loans and bonds issued by, guaranteed by or secured on the assets of Registered Providers of Social Housing, formerly known as Housing Associations.
 These bodies are tightly regulated by the Homes and Communities Agency and, as providers of public services, they retain a high likelihood of receiving government support if needed.

-Category 5 - Pooled Funds: Shares in diversified investment vehicles consisting of the any of the above Previously investment types, plus equity shares and property.
-These funds have the advantage of providing wide limited to diversification of investment risks, coupled with the services of a professional fund manager in return for money market a fee.
-Money Market Funds that offer same-day liquidity and aim for a constant net asset value (NAV) funds offering a will be used as an alternative to instant access bank accounts, while pooled funds whose value changes constant NAV with market prices and/or have a notice period will be used for longer investment periods.
+Category 5 - Pooled Funds: Shares in diversified investment vehicles consisting of the any of the above investment types, plus equity shares and property.
+These funds have the advantage of providing wide diversification of investment risks, coupled with the services of a professional fund manager in return for a fee.
+Money Market Funds that offer same-day liquidity and aim for a constant net asset value (NAV) will be used as an alternative to instant access bank accounts, while pooled funds whose value changes with market prices and/or have a notice period will be used for longer investment periods.

 Bond, equity and property funds offer enhanced returns over the longer term, but are more volatile in the short term.
 These allow the Commissioner to diversify into asset classes other than cash without the need to own and manage the underlying investments.
 Because these funds have no defined maturity date, but are available for withdrawal after a notice period, their performance and continued suitability in meeting the Commissioner's investment objectives will be monitored regularly.

+Item 09 - PCC 24-02-16 JASC 09-03-16 Treasury Management Strategy Statement Prudential Indicators (agenda item 10)